chesedo/jQuery-liveVal/README.md

 `addError` is a callback function used to add the error if the check failed.

+The return status is only used by other check to make sure a condition is met before they run, so it is optional.

-#### Calling other checkers in a checker
+#### Calling other checkers in a checker and parameters
-You can also call one of the build-in checker or your own as part of any check.
-Example of the `isText` that does this
+You can also call one of the build-in checkers or your own as part of any check.
+Example of the `range` check that does this and that also accepts parameters

 ```javascript
 $.fn.validator.checks.isText: function(val, addError) {